jessica-younker/Gleaner/README.md

 ## Synopsis

 The Green Gleaner was created over a 2-week period for my front-end capstone project at the Nashville Software School.
-It is a web application that allows growers to post listings notifying the public of cosmetically-inferior produce they have available for sale or harvesting.
+It is a web application that allows growers to post listings notifying the public of cosmetically-inferior produce available for sale or harvesting.
 The app allows farmers to post Produce Boxes or Harvest Opportunities.
 Listings describe the content, quality, pick-up location, etc. of the boxed produce and harvests.

-The Gleaner Guild allows anyone to sign up to receive notifications via text of the the most current harvest opportunities.
-Farmers are encouraged to rate Gleaner Guild participants to limit the number of yahoos trying to come to their farms.
+The Gleaner Guild allows lay people to sign up to receive notifications via SMS of hot new harvest opportunities and to reserve their spots for a harvest.
+Farmers can rate Gleaner Guild participants, affecting the gleaner's rating, as a measure to limit the number of yahoos trying to come to their farms.

 As of 4/5/17 there is no payment processing integrated in the application, but farmers have access to a rudimentary inventory tracking system under "Your Account".

 ## Motivation